• Skip to primary navigation

 Another treatment option for brachial plexus injuries is an injection of botulinum toxin A, also known as Botox.
 This toxin comes from a bacterium and causes paralysis.

 Brachial plexus injuries are not always serious, but they can be.
 If you have a child born with this type of injury, you could be dealing with months of therapy and even surgeries.
-Your child could be facing lifelong complications.
-If you believe someone was at fault during childbirth, you may have a case to make for compensation.

 Get Matched with a Leading Birth InjuryCerebral Palsy Attorney in Your Area